 In line with its mission to achieve quality, fairness and transparency in education provision, the University is committed to ensuring that student certification results/grades are verified, moderated and approved efficiently, consistently and fairly.
-Assessment of students must strictly be guided by the Ahlia University Assessment Manual which requires that student assessments and results go through processes for internal and external verification as well as internal and external moderation to ensure appropriateness for the course level and fairness to students.
+Assessment of students must strictly be guided by the Ahlia University Assessment Manual as well as the awarding body policies and procedures which requires that student assessments and results go through processes for internal and external verification as well as internal and external moderation to ensure appropriateness for the course level and fairness to students.

 It is the policy of the University that students should not have access to their final grades until the due processes of verification, moderation and approval of results have been followed, as laid down by the University's procedures and processes.
-This policy applies consistently to all undergraduate and postgraduate programmes offered by the University.
+This policy applies consistently to all undergraduate and postgraduate programmes offered by the University including cross border qualifications.
+The grades are communicated to the awarding body for standards maintenance prior to its approval and approved by the awarding body.